ArtARTs36/envmap/README.md

 go get github.com/artarts36/envmap
 ```

-This library converts configuration structure to map[string]string.
+This library converts environment configuration structure to `map[string]string`.

+**envmap** does the reverse of [caarlos0/env](https://github.com/caarlos0/env), which converts environment variables into a Go structure.

 Usage example: